 It is important that you do not exceed the maximum front or rear GAWR.
 A dangerous driving condition can result if either rating is exceeded.
+You could lose control of the vehicle and have a collision.

 Tongue Weight (TW)

 The tongue weight is the downward force exerted on the hitch ball by the trailer.
 You must consider this as part of the load on your vehicle.